 #1 – To Identify Investment Opportunities

 The first step is to explore the available investment opportunities.
-The organization’s capital budgeting committee is required to identify the expected sales in the near future and after that, they do the identification of the investment opportunities keeping in mind the sales target set up by them.
+The organization’s capital budgeting committee is required to identify the expected sales in the near future.
+After that, they make the identification of the investment opportunities keeping in mind the sales target set up by them.
 There are points which are needed to be taken care of before starting the search for the best investment opportunities.
-This includes monitoring of the external environment regularly to get an idea about the new opportunities of investment, defining the corporate strategy which is based on the organization’s SWOT analysis i.e. analysis of its strength, weakness, opportunity, and threat and also seeking suggestions from the organization’s employees by discussing the strategies and objectives with them.
+It includes monitoring of the external environment regularly to get an idea about the new opportunities of investment.
+Defining the corporate strategy, which is based on the organization’s SWOT analysis, i.e., analysis of its strength, weakness, opportunity, and threat, and also seeking suggestions from the organization’s employees by discussing the strategies and objectives with them.

-Identification of the underlying trends of the market which can be based on the most reliable information, prior to selecting a specific investment.
-For instance, before choosing the investment to be made in the company involved in the gold mining, firstly the underlying commodity’s future direction is needed to be determined; whether the analysts believe that there are more chances of price getting declined or the chances of price rise is much higher than its declination.
+Identification of the underlying trends of the market, which can be based on the most reliable information before selecting a specific investment.
+For instance, before choosing the investment to be made in the company involved in the gold mining, firstly, the underlying commodity’s future direction is needed to be determined; whether the analysts believe that there are more chances of price getting declined or the chances of price rise is much higher than its declination.

 #2 – Gathering of the Investment Proposals

 After the identification of the investment opportunities, the second process in capital budgeting is to gather investment proposals.
-Prior to reaching the committee of the capital budgeting process, these proposals are seen by various authorized persons in the organization to check whether the proposals given are according to the requirements and then the classification of the investment is done based on the different categories such as expansion, replacement, welfare investment, etc. This classification into the different categories is done to make the decision-making process easier and also to facilitate the process of budgeting and control.
+Before reaching the committee of the capital budgeting process, these proposals are seen by various authorized persons in the organization to check whether the proposals given are according to the requirements and then the classification of the investment is done based on the different categories such as expansion, replacement, welfare investment, etc. This classification into the various categories is done to make the decision-making process more comfortable and also to facilitate the process of budgeting and control.